 4. You extend the truth.

-If you tell the world that you are an award winning and bestselling author, perhaps you should have a high book sales rank, lots of reviews, more that 100 followers on Twitter and a few more than 50 Likes on your Facebook Page.
+If you tell the world that you are an award-winning and bestselling author, perhaps you should have a high book sales rank, lots of reviews, more than 100 followers on Twitter and a few more than 50 Likes on your Facebook Page.

 5. You can’t be everything.

 Ok you’re an author, so why tell the world that you are also a hairstylist, an Avon rep, a car salesman, a SAHM or help desk assistant?
 You’re an author!
 Again.
 You’re an author!

 6. You are a debut author.

 It says that you are new, and probably a terribly inexperienced author.
 Just be an author, and forget the clichéd adjectives.

 7. You keep saying that you are aspiring.

 Drop this adjective at all costs.
 In fact, drop all the boring clichéd adjectives that 1,000’s of other inexperienced authors use.
 Be an author and be original.

 8. You are not writing your second or third book.

-Flogging one title can become extremely tiresome, for you, and all your contacts that you are belting around the head everyday with your one book.
+Flogging one title can become extremely tiresome, for you, and all your contacts that you are belting around the head every day with your one book.

 9. You made your own book cover.

 Get a professional on the job pronto and give your book a decent chance of success.

 10. You didn’t use an editor.

 Well, it’s up to you, but almost all books that sell well have been expertly edited and proofread.
 It’s your choice.

 11. You rushed into publishing.

-This list could of course be much longer, but these eleven traps are a good start.
+This list could, of course, be much longer, but these eleven traps are a good start.
 Be an author.
 Be original.